Chapter Twelve

 "Love," Wenh repeated.
 "Not the word we used.
 Not a concept we named.
 But that's what it is.
 The field that emerges when beings attend to each other with steady presence, when care is genuine, when acts and feelings align.
 That's love.
 Not emotion—though emotion is part of it.
 Not thought—though thought is part of it.
 Love as \field\.
 As living relationship.
 As the music that plays when instruments align."

-She looked at each face, and her voice carried the weight of seventy years of pattern-seeing.
+She looked at each face, and her voice carried the weight of seventy winters of pattern-seeing.

-"We've been generating this field for seventy years.
+"We've been generating this field for seventy winters.
 Each Cave Game strengthened it.
 Each innovation deposited into it.
 Each time someone arrived broken and found belonging, the field grew stronger.
 It's not abstract.
 It's not mystical.
-It's \real\—as real as Yemotos's vessels or Benbhubh's sanitation systems.
+It's \real\—as real as Yemotos's vessels or Benbhub's sanitation systems.
 It affects physical reality.
 Shapes outcomes.
 Creates possibilities that don't exist without it."

 The pendant circled once more, but now the speakers wove their observations together in shorter bursts, building on each other: